Has fishery-related litigation affected catch share program management?

 Litigation information presented here covers all federally managed fisheries, with a focus on the Northeast and West Coast catch share fisheries.

-The charts show the study’s baseline period (2002–2009) along with an extended baseline (1990–2009) that provides additional context.
-Charts include all litigation in federally managed fisheries, and cases specific to catch share programs.
+Baseline Period: The charts show the study’s baseline period (2002–2009).
+Charts include all litigation in federally managed fisheries, including cases specific to catch share programs.

 Cases shown in the “Total Cases by Year” chart included litigation over whether Fishery Management Plan (FMP) measures met the Magnuson-Stevens Fishery Conservation and Management Act (MSA) National Standards, conformed with Endangered Species Act requirements, or comported with procedural laws such as the National Environmental Policy Act and Regulatory Flexibility Act.
-Among these cases was litigation challenging catch share programs.
-The chart does not include litigation over enforcement, penalties, fees, or fines.
+Among them was litigation challenging catch share programs.
+The chart does not include litigation over enforcement, penalties, fees, or fines; cases of that type, of which there were few, were not illustrative or informative regarding catch share policy.

 With few exceptions, the catch share program cases—shown as a subset of total cases—centered on compliance with MSA provisions, particularly the National Standards.
-Among the salient issues addressed by lawsuits disputing early catch share programs were whether NMFS had the legal authority to impose a catch share program on a fishery, and whether a permit to participate in a catch share fishery created a property right, and if so, whether a regulatory takings claim was possible if a fishery participant did not receive a permit.
-The court held that NMFS had the statutory authority to implement a catch share program, noting that such a program differs only in degree from the system of aggregate quotas and transferable permits previously in use in federally managed fisheries.
-Moreover, the court held that allocating quota share based on catch history did not violate the National Standard Four requirement that fishing privileges be allocated in a fair and equitable manner.
-Regarding property rights, the court held that the NMFS administrative appeals process satisfied procedural requirements when harvesters were denied a catch share permit.
-Provisions included in the MSA Reauthorization Act of 2007 spelled out the requirements of catch share programs, eliminating many of the causes of action found in cases brought during the early baseline period.
+Among the salient issues addressed by lawsuits disputing early catch share programs was whether a permit to participate in a catch share fishery created a property right, and if so, whether a regulatory takings claim was possible if a fishery participant did not receive a permit.
+Court decisions held that allocating quota shares based on catch history did not violate the National Standards.
+Provisions added by the MSA Reauthorization Act of 2007 spelled out the requirements of catch share programs, eliminating many of the causes of action found in cases brought during the baseline.
+The issues that brought challenges to programs thereafter focused on the structure of the programs, time period to establish catch history, allocations among shareholders, and similar topics affecting fishery participants.

 Upon implementation of the Northeast Multispecies Sector Program, which coincided with implementation of annual catch limits (ACLs), two unsuccessful cases were brought against Amendment 16 (implementing the catch share program).
 An environmental NGO filed suit on the grounds that the bycatch monitoring provisions of the catch share program were inadequate under the MSA.
 The court agreed that the program failed to establish sufficient accountability measures for five stocks, and ordered NMFS to develop measures consistent with its ruling.
 In addition, the fishing industry challenged the Northeast Multispecies Sector Program on the grounds that it violated various MSA National Standards and that the program was established without meeting the referendum requirement of a LAPP set forth in the MSA.
 The court concluded that the Northeast Multispecies Sector Program was not a LAPP because the sectors—and not the individual harvesters—would control catch allocations.
 Further, the court held that the catch share program was consistent with the National Standards.

 In the West Coast groundfish fishery, fishing industry plaintiffs filed three suits against measures in Amendment 20 (implementing the trawl rationalization program, including the Shorebased IFQ Program).
 The first case argued unsuccessfully that the initial allocation of quota share did not meet National Standard 8 and other MSA requirements to protect the interests of fishing communities.
 The court concluded that NMFS complied with the terms of the MSA because while the law requires the agency to consider fishing communities when it develops a catch share program, it does not require managers to actually provide a role for those communities in the final program.
-The fishing industry plaintiffs prevailed in the second case, which challenged the qualifying period NMFS used to make initial allocations of quota share within the shorebased Pacific whiting sector.
+The fishing industry plaintiffs prevailed in the second case, which challenged the qualifying period NMFS used to make initial allocations of quota share within the shore-based Pacific whiting sector.
 The court concluded that NMFS failed to meet the MSA’s procedural requirements and ruled that the agency must revise the initial allocation regulations.
 When NMFS promulgated a rule with the same qualifying period, the industry plaintiffs sued again, but in that case the court found that agency procedures for rulemaking were sufficient, and the case was dismissed.
+A subsequent proceeding on the same matter upheld the agency’s decision.
+Fishing industry plaintiffs also challenged a measure in the ITQ program that capped quota shares held by permittees.
+The court found that the program, “including the aggregate limit, was the product of a reasoned, iterative process” and held in favor of NMFS.

 Data Gaps and Limitations